Iraq-Saudi Arabia border crossing opens for trade, first time since 1990

-BAGHDAD- (Reuters) - Iraq and Saudi Arabia opened the Arar border crossing for trade for the first time in three decades, the Iraqi border ports commission said in a statement on Wednesday.
+AL-NUKHAIB, Iraq (Reuters) - Iraq and Saudi Arabia opened the Arar border crossing for trade for the first time in three decades, the Iraqi border ports commission said on Wednesday.

 Arar has been closed since 1990 after the two countries cut ties following Saddam Hussein’s invasion of Kuwait.